Skip to content

 Han Solo (Harrison Ford) was the first of the original Star Wars trio to go in the new trilogy, and his death was a painful one.
 In The Force Awakens, fans learn that the villain Kylo Ren (Adam Driver) is none other than Ben Solo, the only child of Han and Leia (Carrie Fisher).
 Han, who’s been estranged from his wife since not long after Ben turned to the dark side, makes one last appeal to their son.
 But instead of coming home, Kylo Ren runs his father through with his lightsaber in the hopes of snuffing out the pull he feels back to the light.
 And Chewie (Peter Mayhew) has to see it all go down!

-32 | Rue, The Hunger Games
+37 | Rue, The Hunger Games

 Amandla Stenberg in The Hunger GamesLionsgate Films

-As it’s all about a televised every-man-for-himself cage match and a long-simmering rebellion, The Hunger Games trilogy is heavy on the death scenes (and offscreen demises as well).
-The death of Rue (Amandla Stenberg), however, stands out.
 One of the youngest tributes in the first movie’s Games, Rue becomes an ally to Katniss (Jennifer Lawrence).
 But they can’t stay alive together for long, and Rue is killed by a spear meant for Katniss.
-The way in which Katniss reacts to her death—preparing her body with flowers and saluting the cameras—goes against the spirit of the event and ignites another uprising.
+How Katniss reacts to her death—preparing her body with flowers and saluting the cameras—goes against the spirit of the event and ignites another uprising.

-33 | Bing Bong, Inside Out
+38 | Bing Bong, Inside Out

 Still from Inside OutWalt Disney Studios Motion Pictures

 Humans are bundles of conflicting emotions.
 Pixar’s Inside Out is about how challenging it can be for children to accept that that’s true.
 Most of the film takes place inside Riley’s (Kaitlyn Dias) head, where different feelings battle for dominance and then learn to work together.
 In the place where Riley keeps her memories, Joy (Amy Poehler) meets and talks with Bing Bong (Richard Kind), Riley’s imaginary friend.
-For Joy to escape the “Memory Dump,” Bing Bong determines, he has to allow Riley to forget him, grow up, and use other mechanisms to work through her emotions.
-So he sacrifices himself to the past, adding to the bittersweetness of the movie.
+For Joy to escape the “Memory Dump,” Bing Bong determines that he has to allow Riley to forget him, grow up, and use other mechanisms to work through her emotions.
+So, he sacrifices himself to the past, adding to the bittersweetness of the movie.

-34 | Maggie Fitzgerald, Million Dollar Baby
+39 | Maggie Fitzgerald, Million Dollar Baby

 Hilary Swank in Million Dollar BabyWarner Bros.